kscout/auto-cluster/README.md

 ## Configuration File
 A configuration file is required.
 Modify the following configuration file with your information.
 Save as a `.toml` file and place in the repository root.

+The auto cluster loads TOML files as configuration from the `/etc/auto-cluster` directory and the working directory.

 ```toml
 [Cluster]